rrees/the-record/README.md

-# GAE Python project template
+# Dossier

-A standard project structure for creating Python apps.
-This is based on my prejudices rather than any particular best practice
+A project for keeping notes on things, rather like a screen writing tool

+## Dependencies

+Before deploying install libraries with:

+`pip install -t lib -r requirement.txt`